-- Unique configuration password for persons authorized to perform configuration maintenance. - User names and passwords allow controlled access to computers with sensitive information, system data, or restricted applications. - Computers can be assigned to a unique group, allowing authorized access only. - Four connect modes; View, Share, Control, and Private provide flexibility in configuring the UltraMatrix switch to conform to your security requirements. - Profiles can be defined and assigned to each user that defines which computers they have access to and the connect mode.
+- Unique configuration password for persons authorized to perform configuration maintenance. - User names and passwords allow controlled access to computers with sensitive information, system data, or restricted applications. - Computers can be assigned to a unique group, allowing authorized access only. - Four connect modes: View, Share, Control and Private provide flexibility in configuring the UltraMatrix switch to conform to your security requirements. - Profiles can be defined for the connect mode, sharing and group access.